AANAPISI

 The AANAPISI designation gives UC Berkeley the opportunity to expand the support, resources, and services we offer to Asian American and Pacific Islander (AA & PI) people and communities across our campus by creating institutional infrastructures and inclusive cultures.

-In April 2023, the U.S. Department of Education notified our campus that our application was approved, granting UC Berkeley an AANAPISI designation and making it a Minority Serving Institution (MSI) for the first time.
-This development also brings us closer to achieving federal designation as an HSI institution since we will have waived all other requirements besides the threshold percentage of Latinx students on campus.
+In March 2023, UC Berkeley filed an Institutional Exemption Application for Title III/Title V programs with the Department of Education.
+Title III/Title V programs include the Developing Hispanic-Serving Institution (HSI) Program and the Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) Program.
+In April 2023, the U.S. Department of Education notified our campus that our application was approved, granting UC Berkeley an AANAPISI designation and making our campus a Minority Serving Institution (MSI) for the first time.
+This development brings us closer to achieving our goals of becoming a Thriving institution for all Cal communities.

 AANAPISI Executive Sponsors